surban/cudamat/README.txt

 Version 0.3
+- Some bug fixes.
+Contributed by Jonathan Taylor.
 - Added the select_columns method.
 Code contributed by Tijmen Tieleman.
 - on_device should now work as intended.
 - allocate_device_memory now returns an error when cublasAlloc fails.